RealDevExpert/Lifelines_NEXT/Strainphlan_3_NEXT.md

 # Strainphlan 3.0 analysis for Lifelines NEXT pilot

 Adapted from Biobakery (StrainPhlAn 3.0).
-Authors: Ranko Gascesa, Trishla Sinha, Asier Fernandez.
+Authors: Ranko Gacesa, Trishla Sinha, Asier Fernández.
 Description: The script shows how strain profiling was performed using Strainphlan 3 for all samples, for all species.
 Languages: Bash and R.